timeester3648/MultiEngine-UTL/README.md

 ## Third-party tools & libraries

-While the library itself consists of a single header, it was built and tested using a number of third-party tools and libraries, some of which are embedded in a repo.
+While the library itself consists of a single header with no embedded dependencies, it was built and tested using a number of third-party tools and libraries, some of which are embedded in a repo.

 | Tool | Version | Used for |
 | - | - | - |